Make a Hands-On Contribution

 Description

-The Native Plant Highlights entry sign guide visitors to the most impressive flora in the collections throughout the season.
+The Native Plant Highlights entry sign guides visitors to the most impressive flora in the collections throughout the season.
 Photographs of the plants in bloom are identified by their common and Latin names.
-Bloom board volunteers update the board every other week.
+Volunteers update the board every other week.
 They walk through the Garden with a form to notate the best specimens in each garden section at that time; historical data is provided as a reference point.
 They then submit the form to Public Programs staff to be designed with images for the entry sign.

 Responsibilities